 - Wait at least a few weeks to gather data about your site.

 - From Analytics, pull up the Content menu and select In-Page Analytics.
 The page that appears lets you see how people interact with the site either as color (with hotter colors indicating more activity) or as a percentage of total clicks.

 Our website makeover process begins with evaluating site traffic in this way.
 It is not uncommon to see that some links appearing on every single page of a website have been used only a handful of times in a year.
 A site revision begins with asking why this is the case and then correcting the problem.
-Let your audience show you the way!
+Clean up your navigation through analytics – let your audience show you the way!